It can be hard to make your money last while at university or college.

 Get in touch with your Student’s Union, ask Student Services or search your university’s career services page to find out what jobs are available on your campus.
 These jobs can be a great starting point if you haven’t had much work experience, but will also be a good match for those who already have some jobs on their CV!

-1. Hospitality or retail work
+2. Hospitality or retail work

 Retail, hospitality and customer service roles are always good options for working while studying.
 While these jobs may not be directly related to your field of study, they can help you develop a lot of transferable skills you will be able to leverage later in your career.
-‘Soft skills’ like time management, interpersonal skills, commitment and teamwork are invaluable in the long run, and always come in handy no matter what career route you choose to pursue.

 These may be less flexible than other work options, as you’ll likely need to commit to a minimum number of shifts.
-So, finding a workplace where you can keep your manager informed of your schedule so you can balance your work with your studies should enable you to work around your other priorities.
+Finding a workplace where you can keep your manager informed of your schedule so you can balance your work with your studies should enable you to work around your other priorities.

-1. Freelancing
+3. Freelancing

 If you have skills in writing, graphic design, programming or any other marketable skill, freelancing is a great way to earn on the side.
-The freelancer market is popular and, therefore, saturated, so it is a good idea to look for ways to make you stand out
+The freelancer market is popular, and therefore saturated, so it is a good idea to look for ways to make you stand out.

 Here are some starting points:

-• Build a personal or business website promoting your services and showing your skills
+• Build a personal or business website promoting your services and showing your skills.

-• Get a portfolio of work (you can do work for friends and family if you don’t have any experience)
+• Get a portfolio of work (you can do work for friends and family if you don’t have any experience).

-Internships, apprenticeships and work placements
+4. Internships, apprenticeships and work placements

 Another option for how to make money while studying is to look for paid internships, apprenticeship programmes or work placements.
+What’s the difference between each of these options?

 Apprenticeships

-Apprenticeships are formal, employer-led schemes that involve working for the business while they also pay for an educational qualification.
-You’ll get 80% on-the-job learning led by the employer, and then 20% off-the-job learning led by an approved and accredited training provider.
+• You’ll get 80% on-the-job learning led by the employer, and then 20% off-the-job learning led by an approved and accredited training provider.
 It's a great way to earn while you learn for qualifications level 2 all the way to level 7!

-Apprenticeships typically last between one and five years (depending on the level).
+• Apprenticeships typically last between one and five years (depending on the level).

 Internships

-Internships are when you’re employed by a business to learn entry-level skills and get exposure to the industry.
-These programmes are short-term (almost always under a year, but usually only a few months or weeks).
-Internships can be part-time or full-time, regardless of the working arrangement.
+• Internships can be part-time or full-time, regardless of the working arrangement.
 While doing the internship, you become a temporary employee of the business and the idea is that you integrate fully into their specific team/your role.

 Placements

-Work placements are typically completed during a ‘sandwich’ year as part of your university or college degree.
+• Work placements are typically completed during a ‘sandwich’ year as part of your university or college degree.
 Work placements are a great way to dip your toes in the water of the company or industry.

-Internships, apprenticeships and work placements are all highly competitive, so it’s important to find ways to stand out before applying - whether that’s through volunteering, work experience, extracurriculars, or side gigs.
+Internships, apprenticeships and work placements are all highly competitive, so it’s important to find ways to stand out before applying.
+Whether that’s through volunteering, work experience, extracurriculars, or side gigs.

-Paid research opportunities
+5. Paid research opportunities

 If you're studying in a research-intensive field, ask your lecturer or department head about paid research opportunities.
 These positions can offer both income and help deepen your understanding of your subject.